All aboard Ryan Reynolds, prime example of Hollywood’s new breed of depilated, exfoliated, irrigated masculine star. Whatever happened to real men?

 This thousand-crunches-before-breakfast business is genuinely impressive.
 And the new leading men are paid handsomely to do them.
 But in their white singlets, cut just a bit lower than the ones you get at Gap, and with their palms facing backwards, bodies turned three quarters to the camera, dressed in cargo pants and razor-slashed top, the leading men of today run the risk of being mistaken for Britney.

 As in look, so in plot.
 In film after film Reynolds is bitch-slapped by women tougher, smarter, ballsier than himself.
 Bullock’s pet in The Proposal, Biel’s little helper in bloodsucking bore Blade: Trinity, Reynolds also has rings run round him by Amy Smart in Just Friends.
 That’s the one in which he plays the “hero” with weight issues, low self-esteem and a bag of other women’s magazine staples.
-And in the pointless remake of the already pointless The Amityville Horror, Reynolds is once again the girl to Melissa George’s tough nut, charging round hysterically and becoming increasingly axe-fixated in what looks to the casual observer like a bad attack of PMS.
+And in the pointless remake of The Amityville Horror, Reynolds is once again the girl to Melissa George’s tough nut, charging round hysterically and becoming increasingly axe-fixated in what looks to the casual observer like a bad attack of PMS.

 The thing about Reynolds is: he actually can act.
 He’s incredibly good in three separate roles in The Nines and in film after film is consistently better than his material.
 Then why so wet when he’s hot and genuinely talented?
 It can’t be just because he’s from Canada.